Object-ions/beepboop/README.md

 Test: It should take string output and showcase its value in the <p> #input and remove the 'hidden' class.
 Code:
 Expected Output: <div id="display-div" class="inside-form">

+Test: It should pop an error message if submitted without setting a number.
+Code:
+Expected Output: error message.